 If you do not have a plan in place, a court will determine how to distribute your assets.
 Avoiding probate can ease the stress on your family and allow them to grieve your death instead of being tied up with complicated issues.

-When is the best time to start estate planning?
+When is the best time to start estate planning in Birmingham, AL?
 Here are some factors to consider when deciding when to begin.

 - Age: We cannot always foresee what the future has in store.
 Starting the foundation of your estate plan in your 20s or 30s can ensure that you are ready for any unanticipated events.

 - Assets: Accumulating significant assets means beginning your plan as soon as possible.
 It’s key to have an arrangement in place to reduce estate taxes and any tax debt.